beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 * If is a application or library that you can invoke, like an web application or an service web, is important include the information about you can call it.
 * For applications which will run on Docker container, is important include here the information necessary to build the Docker image and how run the container.

-## Git Flow

-It is highly recommended that **all team members follow the same procedural rules** when using git.
-The workflow described below is an accepted procedure worldwide for small work teams.

-![git flow graph][]

-[git flow graph]: static/gitflow.jpg "git flow graph"

 ## Working Git Project

 In a real Git project in addition to use [Git Flow](#git-flow), users must know stage where we are working on, that is to say, leads to having to play two different types of repositories.